Growth factors of orthogonal matrices and local behavior of Gaussian elimination with partial and complete pivoting: Large growth

-Using the estimates from \Cref{t:O(n),t:Gauss}, we can empirically address the question on how often does GECP growth exceed GEPP growth for each random ensemble.
-Both ensembles have GEPP and GECP growth factors that have a positive fraction lie above the line $\rho^{\gecp} = \rho^{\gepp}$, i.e, a positive portion satisfies $\P(\rho^{\gecp} > \rho^{\gepp})$, with the sample proportion starting at about 13\% for $\Haar \O(3)$ and 1.4\% for $\Ginibre(3,3)$.
-As $n$ increases, this decreases for both ensembles, with $\Ginibre(n,n)$ in particular seeing this proportion decrease approximately exponentially fast, with $\P(\rho^{\gecp} > \rho^{\gepp}) \approx e^{-\alpha n}$ where $\alpha \approx 1/3$ for $\GL_n(\mathbb R)$.\footnote{This follows from simple linear regression with the logarithmic sample proportions.} $\O(n)$ also has this proportion vanish, but at a slower rate, with $\P(\rho^{\gecp} > \rho^{\gepp}) = \mathcal O(n^{-2})$ empirically.\footnote{Although this also appears to vanish exponentially fast, of order about $e^{-n/5}$, more values of $n$ would lead to a better estimate of this probability for $\O(n)$.}
+Using the sample estimates, we can empirically address the question on how often GECP growth exceeds GEPP growth for each random ensemble.
+Both ensembles have GEPP and GECP growth factors that have a positive fraction lie above the line $\rho^{\gecp} = \rho^{\gepp}$, i.e, a positive portion that estimates $\P(\rho^{\gecp} > \rho^{\gepp})$, with the sample proportion starting at about 13\% for $\Haar \O(3)$ and 1.4\% for $\Ginibre(3,3)$.
+As $n$ increases, this decreases for both ensembles, with $\Ginibre(n,n)$ in particular seeing this sample proportion decrease approximately exponentially fast, with $\P(\rho^{\gecp} > \rho^{\gepp}) \approx e^{-n/3}$ (using a simple linear regression with the logarithmic sample proportions).

-\begin{remark} \Cref{fig:avg gf} plots each average growth factor for each set of samples using $\Haar(\O(n))$ and $\Ginibre(n,n)$.
-Results are consistent with other studies, such as the first average-case analysis of GE carried out by Trefethen and Schreiber in 1990 \cite{TrSc90}.
-In their empirical studies, they conjectured $\Ginibre(n,n)$ has asymptotic normalized\footnote{Normalized growth factors divide by the standard deviation of the initial entry configuration (e.g., 1 for $\Ginibre(n,n)$) rather than the max-norm of the matrix.} average growth of $n^{2/3}$ for GEPP and $n^{1/2}$ for GECP for $n$ up to about 1000, while they also further conjectured both normalized average growth rates are $\mathcal O(n^{1/2})$ asymptotically.
-Higham, Higham and Pranesh establish that $\rho(Q) \gtrsim n/(4 \log n)$ for $Q \sim \Haar \O(n)$ using any pivoting strategy, which again aligns with \Cref{fig:avg gf,t:O(n)} \cite{HiHi20}. \end{remark}

-\begin{remark} One property that is not obvious from \Cref{fig:gf_3x3} is how far away from the initial GECP growth factor are the GEPP growth factors for neighbors of an orthogonal matrix.
-This will be viewed much more extensively in \Cref{sec: num}. \end{remark}